LibraryOfCongress/coding-standards/javascript/README.md

 * Favoring [single quotes](https://prettier.io/docs/en/options.html#quotes)
 * Not adding [spaces around brackets in object literals](https://prettier.io/docs/en/options.html#bracket-spacing)

+## Linting

+The provided [`.eslintrc.yaml`](.eslintrc.yaml) configures ESLint using the Prettier plugin for consistency.
+You can enable this for your projects or globally using either NPM or yarn:

+    npm add --only=dev prettier eslint eslint-plugin-prettier
+    yarn add --dev prettier eslint eslint-plugin-prettier

+The provided configuration is intentionally limited to the most basic ESLint recommended defaults.
+Please consider the long-term maintenance cost of any changes.

 # Dialects

 (Something TBD about use of vanilla JS, transpiled modern to ES5/6, etc.)